Stronger Christchurch Infrastructure Rebuild (SCIRT)

 Repairing the city is a huge and exciting task.

 Repairing the city is a huge and exciting task.
-With works spread across Christchurch, scheduling and coordination of resources and personnel is challenging.
-By their very nature, many of the repair works involve significant disruption to businesses and communities, but our team has worked carefully to keep residents informed and traffic moving.
+With work spread across Christchurch, scheduling and coordination of resources and personnel was challenging.
+By their very nature, many of the repair works involved significant disruption to businesses and communities, but our team worked carefully to keep residents informed and traffic moving.
 At peak construction our stakeholder liaison team delivered over 10,000 work notices per month to the local community.